LNU-Developer/1DV612-Short-System-Design-Report/Design Report A1.md

 ### **KickAssPayoutsBackend**

-### Description
+#### Description
 A web API capable of persisting user preferences and user input to a MySQL database, as well as specifying data to be retreived by API.
 The backend should continuously poll the game servers through the swArenaApi websocket in order to save and store data needed to be provided.
 Whenever data is accessed through the API the most current data is sent back for that perticular request (being either Discord or web browser).

-### Frameworks and dependencies
+#### Frameworks and dependencies
 ASP.Net Core will be used as a web application framework in order to easily handle the creation and usage of APIs.
-In order to satisfy an easy way of communicating with the MySQL database the MySQLConnector package has been choosen as a serve-side framework.
+In order to satisfy an easy way of communicating with the MySQL database the MySQLConnector package has been choosen as a serve-side framework [5].
 To create on the fly documentation around the web API created Swashbuckle.AspNetCore will be used.
-Swashbuckle is an open source project for generating Swagger documents for Web APIs that are built with ASP.NET Core.
+Swashbuckle is an open source project for generating Swagger documents for Web APIs that are built with ASP.NET Core [6].
 A project SDK, Microsoft.NET.Sdk.Web, is used for easy build and deployment as a dotnet webapp.

-### API
+#### API
 The backend has a few endpoints to handle the users request to add/remove and update data.

 | Component | Endpoint | Method | Description |